Jeet-Majumdar/live/_posts/2021-06-21-shell_utils_basic.md

 - s = substitute
 - ! = to negate the range

+By default, sed will print or delete or substitute according to the commands given bellow and print the output with the changes.
+You can direct the output to a new file.
+But, if you want to do these changes in the original file itself, supply `-i` option with the sed commands.

 **print**

 sed will do `echo` for matched lines by default. `-n` will suppress this action.